-The Firemouth Cichlid is a great addition to your freshwater aquarium.
-If you are looking to add some color to your tank this could be the perfect fish for you.
+The firemouth cichlid is a great addition to your freshwater aquarium.
+If you are looking to add some color to your tank, one of these cichlids could be the perfect fish for you.

-This bright colored fish is easy to care for.
+This brightly colored fish is easy to care for.
 They are hardy and peaceful but very territorial and bring a fiery flair to your tank.

 |Minimum Tank Size:||30 gallons|

 |Tank Set-Up:||Freshwater, plants and sandy substrate with caves|